SiddharthDev22/AI/classification/README.md

 Problem 2:-
 ------------

 The data in file problem2.dat represents a training set of size 300 samples with feature vectors ∈ R20.
-Find the covariance matrix of the set&#39;s features.
+Find the covariance matrix of the set's features.
 Note: every 300 consecutive readings from the file represent one row in X. (Hint: build a 20x300 matrix, X, from the data given then find the covariance matrix for it).

 Problem 3:-
 ------------